joshuacook/redhat/doc/report.md

 $$\text{Ave}(I(y_i\neq\hat{y}_i))$$

-Here, $I$ is an indicator function which yields 0 if the predicted outcome ($\hat{y}_i$) matches the actual outcome ($y_i$).
+Here, $I$ is an indicator function which yields 0 if the predicted outcome ($\hat{y}_i$) matches the actual outcome ($y_i$), and returns 1 otherwise.
 While the size of the dataset (over 2 million rows in the action set) makes this problem atypical, it is at the end of the day, a binary classification problem.
 As such this simple metric is sufficient to measure our accuracy.

 Of note is that, while the outcome is clearly defined by the contest, for the purposes of this project, we will be using a portion of the training set as our benchmark.